ismailceylan/ast-generator/README.md

 # Abstract Syntax Tree Generator
 This JavaScript library creates tokenized nodes by performing logical and sequential reading operations on string arrays.
-For example, HTML, Markdown, and any other language can be parsed into AST by this library.
+HTML, Markdown, Math formulas or any other language (or pattern) can be parsed into AST by this library.

-It provides a set of methods to remodel the structure of the language step by step.
+It provides a set of methods to remodel the structure of the complex structures step by step.
 It's pretty similar to the regular expression mechanism, but with this library, plenty of possibilities are unlocked.

 ## Installation